Quito: Historic center

 In colonial times, the Church of El Sagrario was one of the largest architectural marvels of Quito.
 The construction is of the Italian Renaissance style and it was built in the late 17th century.
 It has a screen that supports its sculptures and decorations.
 This structure was built by Bernardo de Legarda.
 Its central arch leads to a dome decorated with frescoes of biblical scenes featuring archangels.
 It was done by Francisco Albán.
 The altarpiece was gilded by Legarda.
-It is located on Calle García Moreno, near the cathedral.
+It is on Calle García Moreno, near the cathedral.